sovgithub/HTHWORLD/README.md

 ### Running application for local development
 - Ensure [yarn](https://yarnpkg.com) is installed in your development environment
 - `yarn` to install dependencies
+- `yarn build` to compile the source code to plain javascript (throw a `--watch` flag on this command if you will be doing active development, to compile on a file save)
 - `yarn start` to start packaging server
 - `yarn ios` or `yarn android` to install and the application on a simulator, for iOS and Android respectively
   - ***Note**: The process for running the android simulator is a bit more complicated than the ios side.
 Please see the "Building Project with Native Code" tab of the [getting started React Native documentation](https://facebook.github.io/react-native/docs/getting-started.html)*